ONOKANA8/SolarPanelsNasa/_posts/2024-05-16-Deployment-Airflow-Data-Pipeline-on-AWS-Cloud.md

 - dag .py : france_data_pipeline_dag.py
 - our functions defined in a module : france_etl_functions.py

 We store them inside a folder named data_france as well as the text file ``centre_geographique-departement_fr.txt``.
 This one contains name of towns of France making up as well as possible the center of departement they belong.
-This approach could allow us to estimate the mean of features we could interest in from my point of view.
+This approach could allow us to estimate the average of features we could interest in from my point of view.
 Here are scripts:

 **france_etl_functions.py**: